What’s that in the middle of the official Orange County seal - an orange tree?

 So the orange tree remains smack-dab in the center of the Orange County seal.

 John DeSanto is a freelance photojournalist.
 Find more of his 845LIFE stories, photos and videos at recordonline.com.
-Reach John email@example.com
+Reach John at email@example.com